There are many ways to find information in FYI. This article shows you how to:

 Expanding the Name or Subject, Client or Group Column

-On Documents, Clients and Job lists, you can expand the Name column by clicking the Expand icon in the column heading.
+On lists, you can expand the Name, Client or client Group column by clicking the Expand icon in the column heading.
 On Task lists, this is available for the Subject column.
-This is useful if the Document, Client, Job or Task has a long name, and also when searching to see which of the documents, clients, jobs or tasks you are looking for in the search results.
+This is useful if the Document, Client, Group, Job or Task has a long name, and also when searching to see which of the documents, clients, groups, jobs or tasks you are looking for are in the search results.
 Click the Expand icon again to return to the usual column width.

 Using the Filter Drawer

 You can use the Filter Drawer to easily locate documents for a selected Cabinet and Category.
 This lets you retrieve documents in a similar way to selecting folders in Windows Explorer.

 To open the Filter Drawer, click the Expand cabinet filter button on the left-hand side.

 The Filter Drawer displays on the left-hand side with a list of the Cabinets you have access to.